HTTP requests are a very fundamental part of the web as a whole. They are used to access resources hosted on a server (which could be remote).

 function that takes in the name of the cryptocurrency and fiat currency as parameters.

-Note that we capitalize the first letter of the function name, this is to ensure it is exported.
+Note that we capitalize the first letter of the function name.
+This is to ensure it is exported.

 In the FetchCrypto

-function, we create a variable called URL, the variable is a concatenation of the URL string provided by the Nomics API and the various variables that will be passed into our application.
-Remember our application takes in the name of the desired cryptocurrency and the preferred fiat currency?
+Remember how our application takes in the name of the desired cryptocurrency and the preferred fiat currency?
 These are the variables that are then used to build our URL string.
-Our URL string would look like this.
+Our URL string will look like this:

 URL := "...currencies/ticker?key=3990ec554a414b59dd85d29b2286dd85&interval=1d&ids="+crypto+"&convert="+fiat

-After setting up the URL, we can go ahead and use the Get function we saw up above to make a request.
-The Get function returns the response and we handle the error elegantly.
+function returns the response and we handle the error elegantly.
 To get the data we want, in the format we want, we have to decode it!
 To do so, we use the Json.NewDecoder

-function that takes in the response body and a decode function which takes in a variable of type cryptoresponse which we created in the crypto-model
+function that takes in the response body and a decode function, which takes in a variable of type cryptoresponse

-file.
 Lastly, we invoke the TextOutput

-function, on the decoded data to enable us to get our result in plain text:
+function on the decoded data to enable us to get our result in plaintext:

 package client import ( "encoding/json" "fmt" "log" "net/http" "github.com/Path/to/model" ) //Fetch is exported ... func FetchCrypto(fiat string , crypto string) (string, error) { //Build The URL string URL := "https://api.nomics.com/v1/currencies/ticker?key=3990ec554a414b59dd85d29b2286dd85&interval=1d&ids="+crypto+"&convert="+fiat //We make HTTP request using the Get function resp, err := http.Get(URL) if err != nil { log.Fatal("ooopsss an error occurred, please try again") } defer resp.Body.Close() //Create a variable of the same type as our model var cResp model.Cryptoresponse //Decode the data if err := json.NewDecoder(resp.Body).Decode(&cResp); err != nil { log.Fatal("ooopsss! an error occurred, please try again") } //Invoke the text output function & return it with nil as the error value return cResp.TextOutput(), nil }

 From what we have above, the application is coming together nicely.
-However, if you try to run the file above, you will encounter a couple of errors, this is because we are not invoking the FetchCrypto
+However, if you try to run the file above, you will encounter a couple of errors.
+This is because we are not invoking the FetchCrypto

 function and so the value of the fiat and crypto parameters are not provided.
 We will put all the various parts of our application together in the main.go

-In the main function, we create two variables fiatcurrency
+In the main function, we create two variables: fiatcurrency

 and nameofcrypto